redmod-team/profit/CONTRIBUTING.md

 publish them on *PyPi*.

 proFit uses the new build system, as specified by PEP 517.
 The build system is defined in `pyproject.toml` and uses the default `setuptools` and `wheels`.
 Package metadata and requirements are specified in `setup.cfg`.
-Building the *fortran* backend requires a `setup.py` and `numpy` installed during the build process.
+Building the *fortran* backend requires a `setup.py` file and `numpy` installed during the build process.

-To upload a new version to *PyPi*, follow this [guide](https://packaging.python.org/tutorials/packaging-projects/).
-In the process you will require the packages `build` and `twine`.

-When a new version is tagged, update the corresponding number in the toplevel `__init__.py`.
-The package metadata reads this variable.
+Upon publishing a new release in *GitHub*, a workflow should automatically upload the package to *PyPI*.
+To create a release manually follow this [guide](https://packaging.python.org/tutorials/packaging-projects/)

 ## Testing
 proFit uses `pytest` for automatic testing.
-A pull request on github triggers automatic testing with the supported python versions.
+A pull request on *GitHub* triggers automatic testing with the supported python versions.

 ## Coding